Best ways to sprout your cannabis seeds in different mediums

 Many different plants can germinate in the ground.
 However, cannabis seedlings can be fragile.
 Because of this, cannabis seeds should be germinated separately before planting.

 Immediately after the seeds have sprouted, they should be planted in a hydroponic setup, a soilless medium, or the soil.
-During the planting process, you should ensure that the seeds are planted one inch deep in whichever medium you choose and covered lightly.
-After planting, you should wait for one week for the seedling to start emerging from the soil.
-If the seed hasn’t poked through the soil by the tenth day; likely, they didn’t survive.
+During the planting process, you should ensure that the seeds are 2,5 cm (1 Inch) deep in whichever medium you choose and covered lightly.
+After planting, you should wait one week for the seedling to start emerging from the soil.
+If the seed poked through the soil by the tenth day, it likely didn’t survive.

 When to Sprout Your Cannabis Seed